-- The vast literature on metaheuristics tells us that a promising approach to obtaining high-quality solutions is to couple a local search algorithm with a mechanism to generate initial solutions. - Once ants have completed their solution construction, the solutions can be taken to their local optimum by the application of a local search algorithm. - Then pheromones are updated on the arcs of the locally optimized solutions.
+- The literature on metaheuristics tells us that a promising approach to obtaining high-quality solutions is to couple a local search algorithm. - Once ants have completed their solution construction, the solutions can be taken to their local optimum by the application of a local search algorithm. - Then pheromones are updated on the arcs of the locally optimized solutions.

-- There exist a large number of possible choices when combining local search with ACO algorithms. - Some of these possibilities relate to the fundamental question of how effective and how efficient the local search should be. - In fact, in most local search procedures, the better the solution quality returned, the higher the computation time required.
+- There exist a large number of possible choices when combining local search with ACO algorithms. - Some of these possibilities relate to the fundamental question of how effective and how efficient the local search should be. - In most local search procedures, the better the solution quality returned, the higher the computation time required.